 “He said that the $10 million had almost doubled in size over the years,” Kumar said of Gupta.

 Later, the fund was wiped out in the 2008 stock market collapse, angering Gupta and prompting him to consider filing a lawsuit because of what he said was Rajaratnam’s mismanagement of the fund, Kumar said.
 The litigation threat didn’t come up until 2009, which was after Gupta allegedly provided illegal tips to Rajaratman, Kumar said.

 “Mr. Gupta said Mr. Rajaratnam had an ethical and moral responsibility to Mr. Gupta because he had not held up to his side of the management of the fund,” Kumar said of Gupta’s comments to him in 2009.
 “Since Mr. Rajaratnam had lost all the money, Mr. Rajaratnam had a moral and ethical responsibility to make Mr. Gupta whole.”

 Gupta, who ran McKinsey & Co. from 1994 to 2003, is on trial for leaking tips about Goldman Sachs and Procter & Gamble Co.
-(PG), where he was also a director.
-One of the alleged tips involved a Berkshire Hathaway Inc. (B) investment in Goldman Sachs.
+(PG:US), where he was also a director.
+One of the alleged tips involved a Berkshire Hathaway Inc. (B:US) investment in Goldman Sachs.
 Prosecutors say Gupta tipped Rajaratnam after learning about the deal in a Goldman Sachs board meeting at 3:55 p.m. on Sept.
 23, 2008.